Host a Fellow: Legislative Branch

 Gain the brainpower of an accomplished scientist or engineer full-time, for a full year – at no cost.

-Since 1973, more than 1,000 Congressional Science & Engineering Fellowship® have brought technical expertise and scientific insight to the offices of Members of Congress and to House and Senate committees.
+Since 1973, more than 1,000 Congressional Science & Engineering Fellows have brought technical expertise and scientific insight to the offices of Members of Congress and to House and Senate committees.
 Fellows are fully funded by 30+ national scientific and engineering partner societies.

-The AAAS Congressional Science & Engineering Fellowship® program is a cooperative effort of more than 30 scientific and engineering societies that provides an opportunity for accomplished scientists and engineers to contribute to the policymaking process.
+The AAAS Congressional Science & Engineering Fellowship program is a cooperative effort of more than 30 scientific and engineering societies that provides an opportunity for accomplished scientists and engineers to contribute to the policymaking process.
 It fosters evidence-based policy and practice by engaging the scientific and analytical skills of scientists and engineers, and builds leadership for a policy-savvy science and technology enterprise that benefits society.
 Fellows serve in one-year assignments that begin each September (a few fellows begin their year in January).
-The program is coordinated by AAAS and is a component of the Science & Technology Policy Fellowships®.
+The program is coordinated by AAAS and is a component of the Science & Technology Policy Fellowships.

-Who are the Fellows?
+Who are the fellows?

-The Congressional Science & Engineering Fellows are highly skilled, doctoral-level (with a few exceptions) scientists and engineers.
+Congressional Science & Engineering Fellows are highly skilled, doctoral-level (with a few exceptions) scientists and engineers.
 They represent a vast spectrum of scientific disciplines including behavioral/social, biological, health/medical, physical and computational sciences, and all fields of engineering.
 They range from early- to senior-career professionals and come from academia, industry, nonprofits, government labs, and international organizations.

 Fellows are selected through a highly competitive review process.
 Selection criteria include: educational and professional credentials and references; competence in a specific area of science or engineering; interest in the application of science to policy; excellence in communication; and leadership capacity.

-What do Fellows do?
+What do fellows do?